-To capitalize on the potential, companies must define the true work requirements at each key leadership level.
+Companies must define the true work requirements at each key leadership level to capitalize on the potential.
 Succession planning systems must spell out what’s needed to make a successful transition from one layer of leadership responsibility to the next.
-Matching an individual’s potential with a series of requirements is how leadership pipelines are built.
+Leadership pipelines are built by matching an individual’s potential with a series of requirements.

 The starting point is understanding the natural hierarchy of work that exists in most organizations.
 This focus is on managerial-leadership work rather than technical or professional contributions.
-In most large, decentralized business organizations, this hierarchy consists of six career passages or pipeline turns.
+This hierarchy consists of six career passages or pipeline turns in most large, decentralized business organizations.
 The model resembles a pipeline that bends in six places, with each passage representing increased complexity.

 (Walter Mahler created this model, which he called the Critical Career Crossroads.
 It was expanded by Charan, Drotter and Noel.)

 Recognizing the requirements and pitfalls associated with each leadership passage is crucial for both leaders and their bosses, who can then provide better coaching and differentiated accountability.
 This leads to a more supportive environment.